hydephp/.github/profile/README.md

 Create static websites with the tools you already know and love with HydePHP.

+_Simplicity first.
+Power when you need it.
+Quality always._

 <!--

 **Here are some ideas to get you started:**